-2.2 Cash is invested in term deposits of up to one year but can be made available at short notice without significant effect on the interest on the deposit.
+2.2 Cash is invested in term deposits of up to one year with deposits maturing periodically through the year in order to ensure liquidity between receipt of contributions.
 No long-term investments are made in bonds or shares.

 Note 3 - Contributions receivable